rwr-community-dev/_muttrah_map_project/README.md

 A community-driven project involving multiple modders from the RWR community.
 Each contributor has created a portion of the larger map (see layer *work_sectors* in objects.svg).

 ## Work Sectors
+* Sector names enclosed in brackets are subject to change, whilst work is ongoing, pending suggestions from the sector contributors*

 | Sector Name | Contributor |
 | ----------- | ----------- |
 | SUBURBS | *pending* |